lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel/index.rst

         No restrictions in observing are needed.

 Wind speeds between 8 and 15 m/s (measured over the last 10 data points):
-    - If the observer has control to choose targets, observe out of the wind.
+    - Closely monitor the system for ATMCS failing to arrive in position due to excessive wind shake.
-        Report that the scheduler configuration needs to be changed, or change the scheduler program you are running.
+        The Scheduler configuration will sometimes choose to observe targets directly pointed into the wind; this is known and often times intentional.
-        Skip over any observing blocks that point the telescope directly into, or 90 degrees offset from, the dominant direction of the wind.
+        However, if ATMCS goes to fault and the wind speed is below 15m/s, **be ready to close AuxTel**.
-    - Close the vent gate(s) at winds over 10 m/s.
+    - **Close the vent gate(s) at winds over 10 m/s.**

 .. note::
     Opposite rule:
-        The optimum place to point when there are winds over 8 m/s is 180 degrees offset from the dominant wind direction.
+        The optimum place for the Scheduler to point AuxTel when there are winds over 8 m/s is 180 degrees offset from the dominant wind direction.

 Wind speeds greater than 15 m/s (measured over the last 10 data points):